3cHeLoN/cupoisson/README.md

 <h1>cuPoisson</h1>
+CuPoisson is a GPU implementation of the 2D fast Poisson solver using CUDA.
+The method solves the discrete Poisson equation on a rectangular grid, assuming zero Dirichlet boundary conditions.

+This code is the result of a master's thesis written by Folkert Bleichrodt at Utrecht University under the supervision of Henk Dijkstra and Rob Bisseling.
+A scientific paper has been published, discussing the Poisson solver as part of a method for solving a 2D PDE ocean model.
+The paper can be downloaded at: http://dx.doi.org/10.1016/j.ocemod.2011.10.001

+<h3>How to acknowledge?</h3>
+If you use this code for your research, we would appreciate it if you would refer to the following paper:

+F. Bleichrodt, R. H. Bisseling, and H. A. Dijkstra.
+"Accelerating a barotropic ocean model using a GPU."
+Ocean Modelling, Volume 41 <http://www.sciencedirect.com/science/journal/14635003/41/supp/C>, 2012, Pages 16–21

+<h3>Feedback</h3>
+I would be grateful for any feedback/comments on the code, or questions regarding the documentation.
+Please sent me an email at F.Bleichrodt [a| cwi.nl

+<h3>Move to github/news</h3>
+As most of you probably know by now, Google code is being discontinued.
+I have moved the code to Github, which also should make it easier to allow pull-requests.
+I'm planning to update the code which now includes a Matlab interface.
 <h2>1.
 Running the program</h2>
 A simple driver file main.c has been provided to show how you can use cupoisson in your own C code.
 Currently the code is not provided as a library, since the codebase is quiet small.
 If a library is preferred, please contact the developer (see frontpage on google code: https://code.google.com/p/cupoisson/).